A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Why not just name an irrevocable trust as the beneficiary?+

 Naming a trust as beneficiary affects where the proceeds go, but it does not change estate inclusion — the policy itself is still owned by the insured and the death benefit is in the estate.
-The ILIT must own the policy from the start (or for at least 3 years before death).

 Can I be the trustee of my own ILIT?+